 - Protected education time and conferences.
 To provide a well-rounded program of hands-on and educational experience, you'll have protected education time every week, basic science pathophysiology lecture series, didactic lectures, morbidity and mortality weekly meetings, as well as monthly Grand Rounds and Journal Club.

 - A collegial working environment that values teamwork among faculty, residents, nursing and staff.
-We have a strong Housestaff Leadership Council that supports inter-residency networking and activities with the Family Medicine, Internal Medicine, Physical Medicine and Rehabilitation, Dermatology residencies, as well as the Addiction Medicine, Cardiovascular Disease, Clinical Informatics, Geriatric Medicine, and Hospice and Palliative Medicine fellowships.
+We have a strong Housestaff Leadership Council that supports inter-residency networking and activities with the Family Medicine, Internal Medicine, Physical Medicine and Rehabilitation, Dermatology residencies, as well as the Addiction Medicine, Cardiovascular Disease, Clinical Informatics, Geriatric Medicine, Hospice and Palliative Medicine and Surgical Critical Care fellowships.